renspringlea/ryba.ren/books.md

 > Did not finish.
 Struggled to get into this one.
 I picked this due to the narrator being Kirby Heybourne.

 ## Queer fiction
+- Ophelia After All (Racquel Marie)
+> Did not finish.
+Struggled to get into this one.
+Botany!
 - A Day of Fallen Night (Samantha Shannon)
 > Verdict: A. Beautiful, slow, gentle, compelling.
 Outstanding writing.
 Certainly lives up to the quality of the first book.
 It's actually very readable as a standalone.
 I feel like the pregnancy was represented very well (the ageism was sold a bit too hard which was a shame).
 This quote from when the character in the cold North feels the volcano erupt: "Pleasure and pain and fear, a deep recognition."
 I love the cheeky trans rep.
 - Those Who Wait (Haley Cass)